MicrosoftLearning/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.md

 ## Clean up

-When you're done with your Azure OpenAI resource, remember to delete the deployment or the entire resource in the [Azure portal](https://portal.azure.com?azure-portal=true).
+When you're done with your Azure OpenAI resource, remember to delete the deployment or the entire resource in the **Azure portal** at `https://portal.azure.com`.